 Design a Shed House and Be Part of the Tiny House Movement

 Buy or build your shed house and become a part of the tiny house movement.
-Change the world to be part of the tiny house movement!
+Discover the wonder of a mini house shed!
+Change the world by making a shed a home and be part of the tiny house movement!

 The tiny house movement goes back as far as 1854.
 This is when Henry David Thoreau published his seminal essay about living in a 150 square foot cabin for two years.
 In 1987, Lester Walker released a book called Tiny Houses: Or How to Get Away From It All.
 It featured pictures of prefabricated shed homes and various other styles of mini house.
 These two influences seemed to propel the tiny home movement forward, and by 2002, the Small House Society formed.